 Why the Test is Performed

-Pulmonary angiography may also be used to help your doctor diagnose:
+Pulmonary angiography may also be used to help diagnose:

-The x-ray will show normal structures for the age of the patient.
+The x-ray will show normal structures for the age of the person.

 What Abnormal Results Mean